smalldrew/canvas-notifier/README.md

 # About

 Canvas Notifier is a Python script that texts you as the assignment gets closer if you haven't submitted.
 ![Diagram](public/diagram.png)

 # Tragic Backstory
 I had an assignment that I was about to do and then forgot until 10 minutes before.

-**my live reaction 10 minutes before:**
+**My live reaction 10 minutes before:**
 ![My Reaction](public/reaction.png)